-Heading into today, shares of the entertainment company had lost 0.64% over the past month, lagging the Consumer Discretionary sector's gain of 5.72% and the S&P 500's gain of 4.69% in that time.
+Coming into today, shares of the entertainment company had lost 6.1% in the past month.
+In that same time, the Consumer Discretionary sector lost 2.48%, while the S&P 500 lost 4.83%.

 Wall Street will be looking for positivity from DIS as it approaches its next earnings report date.
-On that day, DIS is projected to report earnings of $1.48 per share, which would represent a year-over-year decline of 19.57%.
-Meanwhile, our latest consensus estimate is calling for revenue of $21.14 billion, up 38.15% from the prior-year quarter.
+On that day, DIS is projected to report earnings of -$0.60 per share, which would represent a year-over-year decline of 156.07%.
+Our most recent consensus estimate is calling for quarterly revenue of $14.58 billion, down 23.65% from the year-ago period.

-It is also important to note the recent changes to analyst estimates for DIS.
+Investors might also notice recent changes to analyst estimates for DIS.
 These revisions typically reflect the latest short-term business trends, which can change frequently.
 As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 4.58% lower.
-DIS is holding a Zacks Rank of #3 (Hold) right now.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+The Zacks Consensus EPS estimate remained stagnant within the past month.
+DIS is currently a Zacks Rank #3 (Hold).

-It is also worth noting that DIS currently has a PEG ratio of 5.75.
+Also, we should mention that DIS has a PEG ratio of 11.61.
 The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-The Media Conglomerates was holding an average PEG ratio of 5.75 at yesterday's closing price.
+The Media Conglomerates was holding an average PEG ratio of 11.61 at yesterday's closing price.

 The Zacks Industry Rank gauges the strength of our individual industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.